arjunshajitech/engineering-blog/posts/border-gateway-protocol.md

 We all know that the Internet is a massive network connecting countless computers around the world.
 Among these, there's a special kind called an **Autonomous System (AS)** that helps route data across the Internet.

 Not every computer or server connected to the Internet is an Autonomous System.
 To become one, a network must apply through a **Regional Internet Registry (RIR)**.
 Once approved, it receives a unique **Autonomous System Number (ASN)** from IANA for example, `AS112299`.
-ASN are 16 bit numbers between one and 65534 and 32 bit numbers between 131072 and 4294967294.
+ASN are 16 bit numbers between 1 and 65534 and 32 bit numbers between 131072 and 4294967294.
 As of 2025, there are approximately **120,000 ASNs** in use worldwide (external BGP).
-This number acts like an official ID, making the system globally recognizable as part of the Internet's routing backbone.
+This number acts like an official ID, making the system globally recognizable.

 Internal BGP (iBGP): BGP used within a single Autonomous System to share routing info between its own routers.
 Example: YouTube’s routers inside AS100 share routes with each other to send traffic efficiently.